-Predominantly working with acrylic paint, charcoal, graphite and Indian Ink on canvas or wood, she starts by sketching on the image then builds the picture in layers with thin and thick coats of paint, scratching and rubbing back in areas to reveal underlying colours and leaving graphite marks to feature showing the original drawing and charcoal marks for texture.
+Working with acrylic paint, charcoal, graphite and Indian Ink on canvas or wood, she starts by sketching the image.
+Then builds the picture in layers with colour, scratching and rubbing back in areas to reveal underlying colours and leaving graphite marks to feature showing the original drawing and charcoal marks for texture.

-Anita has always loved to draw ever since she was young and in 2005 decided to study art at Latrobe Fine Art School in Geelong casually for a year and ever since then has been refining her painting techniques.
-Along the way she has painted commissions, sold works in art shows throughout Victoria where she received a highly recommended award, sold works through retail outlets and cafes in Geelong and Melbourne and has had her artwork in six galleries.
+Along the way, she has painted commissions, sold works in art shows throughout Victoria where she received a highly recommended award, sold pieces through retail outlets and cafes in Geelong and Melbourne and has had her artwork in six galleries.

-Deciding to take her artwork to the next level in 2015 has been a transformative journey and since then has held four solo shows, has been part of five group shows sold works throughout Australia and overseas.
-She currently has representation at EaglesNest Gallery, Seaview Gallery and Metropolis Gallery.
+Deciding to take her artwork to the next level in 2015 has been a transformative journey, and since then, she has held five solo shows and has been part of five group shows sold works throughout Australia and overseas.

-Anita wants to highlight the fact that a visual connection with nature, even through artwork depicting nature scenes has health benefits by reducing stress and improve mental health.
+Anita wants to highlight that a visual connection with nature, even through artwork depicting nature scenes, has health benefits by reducing stress and improve mental health.